Exercises

 and Time

 objects in this chapter, but they provide a rich set of methods and operators.
-Read the documentation of both objects.
+Read the .

 This exercise is a cautionary tale about one of the most common, and difficult to find, errors in Python.